Tameside Reporter: History

 In 1925, the Reporter became a limited company and with the paper's continuing success and demand for bigger issues, the Foster press was enlarged, allowing for a 16-page edition to be printed.
 In 1934 the Reporter acquired the North Cheshire Herald, merging it with their Hyde Reporter.
 In 1937 the group took on the Glossop Chronicle.

 Gerald Andrew became managing director at the end of 1961, after the death of his uncle, William Andrew.
 At this time circulation stood at around 90,000, having risen from more than 50,000 before the war.
 Gerald revolutionised the paper in 1962 when news appeared on the front page for the first time (previously only advertisements were present).
 In October 1966, the Reporter moved out of Warrington Street to Waterside Mill off Whitelands Road, Ashton, where a new high-speed Crabtree Viscount rotary press was installed, which allowed colour printing.

 After spending years fighting off advances from United Newspapers, who were keen to buy the Reporter Group, Gerald Andrew finally conceded in February 1980.
-The change of ownership brought about more dramatic changes.
+The change of ownership brought about more changes.
 Towards the end of 1984 the Denton, Droylsden and Mossley offices were closed.
 In March 1986, Ashton Weekly Newspapers left Waterside Mill and moved to Park House, Acres Lane, Stalybridge.

-The number of titles in the group was reduced from fourteen to eight.
-The Audenshaw Reporter became part of the Ashton Reporter and a Stalybridge and Dukinfield title was launched.
+The number of titles in the group was reduced from 14 to eight.
+The Audenshaw Reporter merged with the Ashton Reporter and a Stalybridge and Dukinfield title was launched.
 Bredbury and Romiley, and Marple, ceased to have their own editions of the North Cheshire Herald.
 Droylsden and East Manchester were merged.
 Initially, the High Peak Reporter was absorbed by the Glossop Chronicle, but a few months later was reinstated.

+In 1985, in a bid to compete with the Tameside Advertiser, the Reporter launched a short-lived free sheet of its own called the Tameside Leader.

-The Reporter appeared in tabloid form for the first time on 7 March 1986.
+The Reporter appeared in tabloid form for the first time on March 7, 1986.
 At first it had a red masthead but this was quickly changed to blue.
 The Co-operative Press of Manchester did the typesetting.
 Printing took place at Central Lancashire printers at Wigan.

-Circulation had begun to fall in the 1970s and by the early 1990s only the Glossop Chronicle retained any buoyancy.
-This process worsened as free papers gained in popularity.
-A radical redesign, instituted by Frank Whalley when he became editor in 1993, had no effect and in many ways only accelerated the decline.
+Circulation began to tail off in the 1960s accelerating over the following 20 years as free newspapers gained in popularity.
+By the early 1990s only the Glossop Chronicle retained any buoyancy.
+A radical redesign, instituted by Frank Whalley when he became editor in 1993, had no effect and in many ways only made things worse.
 The decision to drop amateur dramatics was particularly badly received.
 A trio of glossy colour magazines - In High Peak, In Tameside and In Saddleworth - only added to the financial losses.
 (Some years earlier a magazine called Juzz Jazz had lasted for only a handful of issues).